 For the 16 stocks that had allowable catch for every year of the program, 10 stocks were fished at catches equal to or exceeding 50 percent of the quota, on average, in the Sector Program, compared to 3 stocks in the common pool.
 The higher degree of catch-to-quota balancing may be due to the greater coordination among vessels in sectors.
 For example, the members of some sectors coordinate fishing effort to reduce catches of constraining species ( Financial Viability of the Fishery: Landings).
 For the Sector Program, catch-to-quota ratios across stocks have fluctuated from roughly 50 to 70 percent.
 Still, some stocks were fished well below quota levels, most notably the GB haddock and yellowtail flounder stocks.
 The continued inability to harvest the allowable quotas for valuable abundant species is in part a reflection of highly constraining stocks with very low allocations, such as cod and yellowtail flounder (Annual Catch Limits & Financial Viability of the Fishery: Landings).
 Large catch overages did not occur for any stock in any of the catch share program years.

-The common pool fishery has struggled even greater to catch quotas and were less successful at avoiding large catch overages.
-The average annual ratios were highest at 53 percent in the initial year, but declined to around 20-30 percent thereafter.
-Notably, in 2016 the low eastern and western Georges Bank cod quota allocated to the common pool, (14 metric tons) led nearly zero catch of haddock, yellowtail flounder, and winter flounder in those regions.
-Overages greater than 10 percent were infrequent in the common pool and absent in the sector program.
+The common pool fishery has struggled even more to catch quotas and was less successful at avoiding large catch overages.
+The average annual ratio was highest at 53 percent in the initial year but declined to around 20 to 30 percent thereafter.
+Notably, in 2016 the low eastern and western Georges Bank cod quota allocated to the common pool (14 metric tons) led nearly zero catch of haddock, yellowtail flounder, and winter flounder in those regions.
+Overages greater than 10 percent were infrequent in the common pool and absent in the Sector Program.
 The common pool had three overages: witch flounder in 2010, Eastern Georges Bank cod in 2014, and Western Georges Bank cod in 2016.